johnsamuelwrites/ShExStatements/README.md

 # ShExStatements
-ShExStatements allows the users to generate shape expressions from simple CSV statements and files. `shexstatements` can be used from the command line as well as from the web interface.
+ShExStatements allows the users to generate shape expressions from simple CSV statements or files. `shexstatements` can be used from the command line as well as from the web interface.

 ## Quick start
 ### Terminal